 We're lucky.

 Folks from Oklahoma and northern Texas into the Ohio Valley are experiencing an ice storm.
-Northern Arkansas and south to southeastern Missouri's been hit pretty hard by 3/4 to 1-1/2-inches of ice and many are without power down there.

 GOOD NEWS: The temperature should finally rise above freezing just in time for the coming weekend- with temps around or slightly above average through early next week- so say the weather charts I'm looking at.